 The SFST Qualification Journal serves as a guideline for the development of a Program Office Qualification Journal, and establishes the minimum training requirements consistent with NRC IMC 1246.
 The Program Office Qualification Journal must provide traceable documentation to show that minimum requirements are met for each SFST staff member.
 The employees supervisor has the discretion to modify the requirements, as needed, based on the employees previous experience, education, and course availability.
 The employees supervisor may add, delete, or substitute with alternate material, for course(s) that will not be available during the qualification period.
-For exceptions to the SFST qualification process (e.g., grandfathering and individuals qualified under other NRCs divisions), refer to section of the introduction of IMC 1246 and SFST Office Instruction number six (SFST-06).
-For post qualification training, refer to section of the introduction of IMC 1246 and Appendix A, of this IMC.
+For exceptions to the SFST qualification process (e.g., grandfathering and individuals qualified under other NRCs divisions), refer to section 8 of the introduction of IMC 1246 and SFST Office Instruction number six (SFST-06).
+For post qualification training, refer to section 6 of the introduction of IMC 1246 and Appendix A, of this IMC.

 The SFST Qualification Journal consists of a series of qualification cards and signature cards.
 Each signature card is used to document task completion, as indicated by the appropriate signature block(s).
 The corresponding qualification guide establishes the minimum knowledge levels or areas of study that must be completed for each signature card.
-Employees to be qualified as project managers or technical reviewers should follow the guidance in Appendices A and B1, of NRCs IMC 1246, while employees to be qualified as inspectors should follow Appendices A and B2, of IMC 1246.
+Employees to be qualified as project managers (PMs) or technical reviewers (TRs) should follow the guidance in Appendices A and B1, of NRCs IMC 1246, while employees to be qualified as inspectors should follow Appendices A and B2, of IMC 1246.

 B. Discussion